 Clara Körner – “Aunt Dealy” (1820 – 1896)

 Clara was born in 1820 to Charity, an enslaved woman on the Kinamon plantation in southeast Kernersville.
 She worked with her mother and two sisters, Mary and Ailse.
-When Clara was fourteen years old, Jule’s mother, Judith, asked her husband to hire a daily maid.
-He agreed and hired Clara, paying her to with cooking, cleaning, and laundry.
+When Clara was fourteen years old, Jule’s mother, Judith, asked her husband to hire a daily maid to help with cooking, cleaning, and laundry.

 Clara’s early life was beset by sorrow that often faced enslaved people.
 When her owner, passed away, Clara, her mother, and her two sisters were going to be sold at public auction.
 According to family sources, desperately wanting to avoid her family being separated or sold deeper South, Clara’s mother began quietly asking the Kernersville community for help.
 She convinced group of Quakers to pool their money and purchase Clara’s sister Mary, who then escaped to Philadelphia with their help.
 What became of Clara’s sister Ailse is unknown.
 Jule’s mother and father, Judith and Philip Kerner purchased Clara.
 Sadly, Charity could not avoid a worse fate for herself, and was sold to traders who took her further south.
 Clara and her sisters spent one last night with their mother and never saw one another again.

 Clara was described as having light, copper-colored skin, straight black hair, and strong Native American features.
-Accounts details her as intelligent, kind, and industrious with a gentle nature and the natural instincts of a nurse.
+Family accounts detail her as intelligent, kind, and industrious with a gentle nature and the natural instincts of a nurse.
 She became a kitchen helper, cook, and then housekeeper; and took excellent care of the Kerner homeplace.

 In 1853, Jule’s mother died when he was only two years old.
 Clara became a mother figure to Jule, raising him, along with his four other siblings still living at the home.
 She grew so close to the Kerner children that she often called them “dearie” as a term of affection.
 One of the children had difficulty pronouncing “dearie” and began calling her “dealie.”
 Eventually all the children (and everyone else) called her Aunt Dealy.
 The entire Kerner family loved Aunt Dealy, but Jule grew especially attached to her and always considered her his second mother.
 According to family lore, she spoiled him exceedingly.